 “During times like these, there is a desperate and urgent need for collaboration between different organisations, governments and governmental agencies.
 These entities want systems that can only be accessed and updated by people with the right permission,” Satija said.
 “The data generated in these systems must be shared in the right format with authorised personnel and should be maintained until perpetuity.”

-Blockchain technology can be utilised to maintain data provenance in the fight against epidemics like coronavirus, Satija said.
-That’s important as governments struggle to track the movement of people across cities and countries; pharmaceutical companies try to develop, test and distribute antidotes; and healthcare providers seek to be more transparent about the source of these drugs, and keep an immutable record of the administration of medication to affected patients.
+Blockchain technology can be utilised to maintain data provenance in the fight against epidemics like coronavirus, Satija said That’s important as governments struggle to track the movement of people across cities and countries; pharmaceutical companies try to develop, test and distribute antidotes to find a Coronavirus cure; and healthcare providers seek to be more transparent about the source of these drugs, and keep an immutable record of the administration of medication to affected patients.